35% empathy, 28% dedication, 15% caffeine, 14% curiosity, 8% emails, with a sprinkle of glittery chaos.

 While initially stuck, I want to dedicate space to the human behind the artist; while my creative work is a significant part of who I am, it doesn't encompass my entire identity.

-The intimate and mundane aspects of my life are what truly encompass me, and so please enjoy some small ordinary bits that make up my life; I love redwood trees, I can open any jar, I eat lemons like an orange, I inhale black coffee, I made an adult man cry (accidentally) when I worked as a Jungle Cruise Skipper at Walt Disney World, and I take out my stress in baking.
+It's the quiet (mostly), everyday details that truly define me, and so please enjoy some small ordinary bits that make up my life; I love redwood trees, I can open any jar, I eat lemons like an orange, I inhale black coffee, I made an adult man cry (accidentally) when I worked as a Jungle Cruise Skipper at Walt Disney World, and I stress bake.